aksharpatel47/udacity-OnTheMap/README.md

 ## Building the app

-You'll require the latest cocoapods installed.
+This project uses Swift 3.
+You'll require the latest Xcode 8 along with cocoapods (1.1.1) installed.
 After installing cocoapods, run the following command on the Project:

 ```
 pod repo update